Private John Triplett

 Mildred Triplett shows up without John in the 1860 Census of Free Inhabitants of Harrisonburg.
 She is listed as 36 years old with two sons, Edward, 8, and James, 3.
 Also living with them is a 20-year-old woman, Catherine Colly.
 No records of Mildred and the children could be found after 1860.

-Pvt.
-Triplett served with the 22nd United States Colored Infantry, which was organized on Jan.
+We do know that Pvt.
+Triplett, born in Franklin County, served with the 22nd United States Colored Infantry, which was organized on Jan.
 29, 1864, at Camp William Penn.
 Many in the regiment, more than six hundred of the men, were born free in New Jersey.
-Pvt Triplett served with 234 other men in Company G. The 22nd USCT Infantry had its own battle flag which included the Latin phrase Sic Temper Tyrannis or “thus always to tyrants” sometimes interpreted as “death to tyrants.”
+Pvt Triplett served with 234 other men in Company G. The 22 nd USCT Infantry

 John Triplett participated in the action leading up to the Battle of Petersburg in June 1864 and was wounded.
 He received a shell wound while in a “bomb proof” on June 28, 1864.
 A bomb proof was a type of temporary shelter used in the Civil War.
 Triplett was shot in the wrist and was listed as absent/sick in June 1864.
 Pvt.
-Triplett apparently stayed with his regiment during the next year and therefore may have marched with the 22nd USCT in the funeral procession for President Abraham Lincoln in April 1865.
+Triplett apparently stayed with his regiment during the next year and therefore may have marched with the 22 nd USCT in the funeral procession for President Abraham Lincoln in April 1865.
 Pvt Triplett was honorably discharged with a Certificate of Disability on July 3, 1865, in Ft.
 Monroe, Virginia.
 The disability certificate states a physician found him incapable of performing the duties of a soldier because of adhesion of flexor muscles and loss of power and motion in the left forearm, the result of a gunshot wounds received in action June 28, 1864.

 Upon discharge, in Harrisburg, Pennsylvania, John Triplett immediately applied for disability pension.
 Two physicians provided statements for his application, one in September 1865 and the other in February 1866.
 The first stated that while the hand in its present condition was of very little use, with proper treatment it could recover.
 Months later, the second physician concedes that Triplett is one-half disabled from the wound impairing the motion of the joint and the usefulness of the hand.
 A pension of $4 per month is granted, but John had to ask his lawyer to request from the Pension Commissioner that his military discharge documents be returned to him as well as the Pension Certificate—in case he needed proof of his service to the Union in the future.
 Nowhere in this correspondence retrieved from National Archives was there mention of John Triplett’s family.